Haditha massacre: Comments by Representative Murtha

 There was no firefight, there was no IED (improvised explosive device) that killed these innocent people.
 Our troops overreacted because of the pressure on them, and they killed innocent civilians in cold blood.

-On August 2, 2006, Marine Corps Staff Sergeant Frank D. Wuterich, who led the accused squad, filed suit for libel and invasion of privacy.
+On August 2, 2006, Wuterich, who led the accused squad, filed suit for libel and invasion of privacy.
 The filing alleged that Murtha "tarnished the Marine's reputation by telling news organizations in May that the Marine unit cracked after a roadside bomb killed one of its members and that the troops 'killed innocent civilians in cold blood'.
 Murtha also said repeatedly that the incident was 'covered up'."
 Wuterich was charged with nine counts of manslaughter in 2008, and Wuterich's lawsuit against Murtha was dismissed in 2009, as the court had determined Murtha was immune, having made his comments as a lawmaker.

-On September 25, 2008, former Lance Cpl.
-Justin Sharratt, one of the Marines that had criminal charges that had been subsequently dropped, filed a slander suit against Rep. Murtha.
+On September 25, 2008, Sharratt filed a slander suit against Murtha.
 The lawsuit stated that "Sharratt, in being labeled repeatedly by Murtha as a 'cold-blooded murderer', and by Murtha outrageously claiming that the Haditha incident was comparable to the infamous (My Lai) massacre of Vietnam, has suffered permanent, irreversible damage to his reputation."
 In 2011, Sharratt's lawsuit was dismissed by the 3rd Circuit Court of Appeals.
-Sharratt killed himself at his home in Pennsylvania on August 3, 2022.
-He was 37.

 Comparisons with My Lai massacre and other incidents

-Many news reports compared the Haditha Killings to the 1968 My Lai massacre during the Vietnam War, with some commentators describing it as "Bush's My Lai", or "Iraq's My Lai".
+Many news reports compared the Haditha killings to the 1968 My Lai massacre of 504 villagers during the Vietnam War, with some commentators describing it as "Bush's My Lai", or "Iraq's My Lai".
 Very often, the killings have been described as part of a wider pattern of human rights abuses committed by American forces in Iraq.
 As a Spiegel reporter notes in an interview with Michael Sallah, who won a Pulitzer Prize for his investigation of atrocities committed by the Tiger Force unit in Vietnam, "you would have difficulties finding a single newspaper in Germany, or elsewhere in Europe, that does not deal with My Lai, Abu Ghraib, and Haditha in the same commentary."
-It was suggested that the Haditha killings might, like the My Lai Massacre, have resulted in further reduction of American public support for the conflict.
-Some rejected that comparison, however, including prominent journalist Christopher Hitchens who stated in a June 5, 2006 essay that:
+Some rejected the comparison, however, including prominent journalist Christopher Hitchens who stated in a June 2006 essay that: